Package Leaflet: Information for the User

 It may cause allergic reactions (possibly delayed) because it contains methyl parahydroxybenzoate (E-218).

-Follow exactly the administration instructions for this medication as indicated by your doctor or pharmacist.
+Follow exactly the administration instructions of this medicine indicated by your doctor or pharmacist.
 If in doubt, consult your doctor or pharmacist again.

-Use in children and adolescents
+Use in Children and Adolescents

 Do not administer to children under three months.

-If you forget to take Furantoína
+If You Forget to Take Furantoína

-If you have any other questions about the use of this medication, ask your doctor or pharmacist.
+If you have any further questions on the use of this product, ask your doctor or pharmacist.

-Like all medications, this medication may cause side effects, although not everyone will experience them.
+Like all medicines, this medicine can cause side effects, although not everybody gets them.

 These are serious side effects that may require urgent medical attention or hospitalization.